How to stripe a lawn And Other Mowing Tips

 When a mower passes over a lawn, it pushes the grass down at an angle to the surface of the yard with the tips of the grass pointing in the same direction in which the mower was moving.
 You can also increase the the striping affect with a striping kit installed to your mower.

-- To create a light stripe, we will mow from the road toward the house.
+- To create a light stripe, mow from the road toward the house.

-- To create a dark stripe, we will make a 180 turn and mow back from the house toward the road, staying perfectly against the first stripe with as little overlap as possible.
+- To create a dark stripe, make a 180 turn and mow back from the house toward the road, staying perfectly against the first stripe with as little overlap as possible.

 - Focusing on the point where we plan to end will help keep the mower pass straight.